Yiling-Huo/eye-tracking-workshop-slides/_handout/week3.md

 ![Typical visual world displays.
 Extract from @huettig2011using. \label{vwe-display}](img\vwe-display.jpg){width=30%}

-## The auditory stimuli

 ## The task

+The spoken utterances can be instructions to the participants ("Pick up the/Click on the...") or simply descriptions or comments on the visual display, which distinguish an action-based version of the visual world paradigm and its non-action-based counterpart.
+In the latter case, participants are usually instructed to look at the screen and to listen carefully to the sentences.

+One advantage of the visual world paradigm compared to other psycholinguistic paradigms such as lexical decision or grammaticality judgments is that the listeners do not have to perform meta-linguistic judgments, which may be difficult in populations such as young children.

 ## The linking hypothesis

 Data collected in a visual world experiment is essentially the gaze position at particular time points in each trial.
 How to link these position data with language processing?
+(Because you may realise that eye movements are not as simple as "we always look at what's mentioned".)
 The assumption that provides the link between language processing and eye movements in the visual world is essentially that **the activation of a linguistic representation determines the probability that a participant will shift attention to the corresponding picture and thus make a saccadic eye movement to fixate it**.
-Therefore, when gaze positions are averaged across multiple trials, researchers can calculate the proportion/probability of looks to the target object, representing activation of the target word.
+Therefore, when gaze positions are averaged across multiple trials, researchers can calculate the proportion/probability of looks to the target object, representing activation of the target lexical item.

 ![Proportion of looks to each object in the visual display when listening to instructions such as "Pick up the beaker".
 Extract from @allopenna1998tracking. \label{allopenna}](img\allopenna.png){width=45%}

-## Production studies

-In production studies, participants see sets of objects or cartoons of events or actions.
-No spoken input is presented, but instead the participants are asked to describe what they see.
-Researchers typically determine which objects are inspected, in which order they are inspected, and when they are inspected relative to the participants' speech output.
-This provides information about the ways speakers coordinate the generation of utterance plans with the overt articulation.

 # Word recognition in the visual world